f-droid/fdroid-website/_posts/2023-03-20-f-droid-board.md

 layout: post
 ---

-THE INTERNET,20 March 2023 — The global F-Droid community is pleased to announce that it has officially accepted the merge request to adopt an official governance plan, and an inaugural board of directors consisting of community-nominated members.
+THE INTERNET, 20 March 2023 — The global F-Droid community is pleased to announce that it has officially accepted the merge request to adopt an official governance plan, and an inaugural board of directors consisting of community-nominated members.

 The community has been legally established through [The Commons Conservancy](https://commonsconservancy.org/), a Netherlands-based foundation (["Stichting"](https://en.wikipedia.org/wiki/Stichting)) that exists as a home for technology efforts in the public interest.
 While The Commons Conservancy is our official and new legal home, F-Droid has established its own independent volunteer board of directors, who are entrusted by the F-Droid community to develop strategy, identify areas of improvement, help to resolve conflicts, and oversee technical projects and decisions by the community to reduce risk and increase trust of F-Droid users around the world.
 With so many recent changes to existing app store policies and government regulations, it's an interesting time for FOSS app stores like F-Droid.
 (Our new board member John Sullivan recently [spoke about this during FOSDEM 2023](https://fosdem.org/2023/schedule/event/app_store_changes/).)